 Both reverb and delay are time and space-related, and they are most easily differentiated by the discrete time that elapses between the original sound and its delayed reflection.
-Reverb is one of the oldest and most widely-used timebased effects.
+Reverb is one of the oldest and most widely-used time-based effects.
 It can add lush ambient room sound to any instrument.
 Like delays, reverbs generate multiple wave fronts, but there are a large number of fronts and the time differential between each front is extremely short.

-It's easiest to think of these fronts as reflections of the original sound, like the way an instrument sounds when played in a concert hall. Θ the source slightly delayed from the original sound.
-The effect of the reverb depends on the size and depth of the space, and where the listener is in relation to the direct sound.
-Of course the reflections off the floor, walls, and ceiling also continue to bounce off of the surfaces in the space, and listeners perceive all those reflections at slightly different times, creating the perception of a spacious concert hall.
+It's easiest to think of these fronts as reflections of the original sound, like the way an instrument sounds when played in a concert hall.
+The sound generated by the instrument moves out in all directions.
+It comes directly toward the listener but it also hits the floor, walls, and ceiling.
+The sound reflections from these surfaces return back slightly delayed from the original sound, depending on the size and depth of the space, and where the listener is in relation to the direct sound.
+Of course, the reflections off the floor, walls, and ceiling also continue to bounce off of the surfaces in the space and listeners perceive all those reflections at slightly different times, creating the perception of a spacious concert